terrynelson-tn/webscraper/README.md

 # installation
 - pip install .
 - pip install -e .
-- check installation with "new" project root
+- check installation with "new" on project root